programsam/binkjs/README.md

 You should see output showing the selected profile, access_key, secret_key, and region.

+### S3 Bucket

 For local development, you should also set up an S3 bucket with public read permissions.

 [Create an S3 bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html).

-It's also recommended that you create a folder within your bucket called public.
+It's also recommended that you create a folder within your bucket called `public`.

 [Set appropriate permissions for your S3 bucket.](https://docs.aws.amazon.com/AmazonS3/latest/userguide/managing-acls.html) Your bucket will need to be publicly accessible.